 Unfortunately, the pollution keeps infecting the soil, air, water and our body.
 Most of the farmers in Developing Countries are faced with losing their jobs because the soils are densely polluted.
 Even worse, the foods are contaminated with toxic elements and some people do not have another option but to eat these foods.
 Reports are tragic!
 Elevated levels of Lead, flows in 80% of Asian children’s circulatory systems.

-The better alternative to get rid of Electronic Waste is to give it to q.
+The better alternative to get rid of Electronic Waste is to give it to recycling facilities.
 This method is called E-Recycling.
 Number of these facilities will always increase because even only in Europe, generation of E-Waste per capita is 16 kilograms!
 In the 16 kilograms, you can find microwaves, cameras, dishwashers, washing machines, screens, computers or phones, toner cartridges, batteries, lamps and so on!

 Why not have your car bumpers or musical instruments made out of recycled Lawn Mowers?
 It is even possible to produce cases or pipe fittings because mowers contain ABS plastic which could be used in production as a raw material.
 The copper motor could be used for the production of wires in electronic products.
 Not to mention, jewellery and coins could also be produced out of the recycled copper motor!